Pākehā: Attitudes to the term

-New Zealanders of European ancestry vary in their attitudes toward the word Pākehā when applied to themselves.
-Some embrace it wholeheartedly as a sign of their connection to New Zealand, in contrast to the European identity of their forebears.
-Others object to the word, some strongly, saying it is offensive in origin, claiming it to be derogatory or to carry implications of being an outsider, although this is often based on false information about the meaning of the term.
+European New Zealanders vary in their attitudes toward the word when it is applied to themselves.
+Some embrace it while others object to the word, sometimes strongly, saying it is offensive or derogatory, carrying implications of being an outsider, although this is often based on false information about the meaning of the term.
 Some believe being labelled Pākehā compromises their status and their birthright links to New Zealand.
 In the 1986 census, over 36,000 respondents ignored the ethnicities offered, including Pākehā, writing-in their ethnicity as 'New Zealander', or ignoring the question completely.
 A joint response code of 'NZ European or Pakeha' was tried in the 1996 census, but was replaced by "New Zealand European" in later censuses because it drew what Statistics New Zealand described as a "significant adverse reaction from some respondents".
-Sociologist Paul Spoonley criticised the new version, however, saying that many Pākehā would not identify as European.
+Sociologist Paul Spoonley criticised the new version, saying that many Pākehā would not identify as European.

 The term Pākehā is also sometimes used among New Zealanders of European ancestry in distinction to the Māori term tauiwi (foreigner), as an act of emphasising their claims of belonging to the space of New Zealand in contrast to more recent arrivals.
 Those who prefer to emphasise nationality rather than ethnicity in relating to others living in New Zealand may refer to all New Zealand citizens only as 'New Zealanders' or by the colloquial term 'Kiwis'.

-The term is commonly used by a range of journalists and columnists from The New Zealand Herald, the country's largest-circulation daily newspaper.
 Historian Judith Binney called herself a Pākehā and said, "I think it is the most simple and practical term.
 It is a name given to us by Māori.
 It has no pejorative associations like people think it does—it's a descriptive term.
 I think it's nice to have a name the people who live here gave you, because that's what I am."

 New Zealand writer and historian Michael King wrote in 1985: "To say something is Pakeha in character is not to diminish its New Zealand-ness, as some people imply.
 It is to emphasise it."

-New Zealand politicians from across the political spectrum use the term, including Don Brash, John Key, Helen Clark, and Te Ururoa Flavell.